 Stepping up to the "SV" nets a four-speaker stereo, a remote keyless entry system and a rear sonar system.

-The new "SL" brings chrome bumpers, grille, door handles and mirror caps, chrome clad wheels, an eight-way power driver's seat, an alarm system and 1st row side and side-curtain airbags.
+The new "SL" brings chrome bumpers, grille, door handles and mirror caps, chrome clad wheels, an eight-way power driver's seat, and an alarm system.

 An optional technology package includes a new navigation system with a 5.8-inch touchscreen and voice recognition, Mobile Apps, Bluetooth integration, SirusXM satellite radio, SiriusXM Traffic and Travel Link, hands-free text messaging assistant, a USB port for MP3 players and a RearView camera system.

-Safety features include dual front airbags, stability and traction control systems, ABS and a tire pressure monitoring system.
-Dual side and side curtain airbags are optional.
+Safety features include dual front, side and said air curtain airbags, stability and traction control systems, ABS and a tire pressure monitoring system.

 The new-to-the-segment Nissan NV is taking on sales leaders such as the Ford E-Series and the Chevrolet Express / GMC Savanna Cargo work vans in the fleet side of the van market.